Table of Contents

 MySQL/MariaDB Replication/Galera Cluster

 Add replication node requires at least one existing node already configured with binary logs with GTID enabled.
-This is also true for Galera Cluster.
+This is also true for the Galera Cluster.
 The following must be true for the primaries:

 - At least one primary among the Galera nodes.